panicinc/burnside/README.md

 It's particularly useful for companies that provide Twitter support.
 By handling @questions through an e-mail client, support agents can reply to tweets much quicker, answered tweets can be tracked by "Archiving" them or moving them to a subfolder, multiple agents can work out of the same mailbox (via IMAP), and an easily-searchable archive of tweets can be built over time.

-Burnside requires server-level skills and is intended for system administrators to install.
+Burnside is intended for server administrators, and requires:

+- Procmail (working on an existing IMAP/SMTP server)
+- Cron
+- Ruby

+Other configurations may be possible based on your expertise.

 Installation
 ------------